 We believe the administration of FTZ 294, along with the Marine Highway designation, are two major steps in the right direction.
 We believe in our city, our county, and most of all the people of this region.
 We believe this area can demonstrate to any major corporation that we are ready and willing to create long lasting relationships for the benefit of all.

 - Major Interstate and Highway access less than 5 miles away.

 - Enhanced security following installation of fences, lighting, and cameras, meeting the requirements of the Transportation Security Administration (TSA) and the U.S. Coast Guard.

-- Multiple mooring facilities can simultaneously handle barges carrying different cargoes with over 2,300 cumulative feet of river frontage.
+- Multiple mooring facilities can simultaneously handle barges carrying various cargoes with over 2,300 cumulative feet of river frontage.

 - The dock area also includes two warehouses (9,600 sq/ft and 2,000 sq/ft) currently utilized for short term storage of general cargo.